Victor Jeman Academy

 Hello, Alex

-The text between quotes in input("...") is the message displayed to the user.
-It is like a question your chatbot asks.
-You can put any text you want there, or you can leave the parentheses empty if you do not want to display anything:
+The text between the quotes in input("...") is the message the user sees.
+Think of it as the question your program asks.
+You can put any text there, or leave the parentheses empty if you do not need a prompt:

 Strings

-A string is simply text.
-In Python, you create a string by putting text between quotes.
-You can use single or double quotes, both work identically:
+A string is text.
+You create one by putting characters between quotes.
+Single or double quotes both work the same way:

 Or the other way around, if the text contains double quotes: